magape/OTP-QKD-BB84/EncryptionInPython.md

 print(f'ciphertext: \t\t{ciphertext}')
 print(f'plaintext: \t\t{plain_text}')
 ```

 A random key of appropriate length was generated using the `choice` function of the `random` module.
-The key is displayed as bitstring and also as text string.
+The key is displayed as bitstring and also as ASCII string.
 The displayed ciphertext is not intelligible.
 The decryption function returns the original message.

 ```
 message: 		QKD: quantum key, ultimate secrecy.